 Johnson's family filed a wrongful death suit against 18 defendants -- businesses and people -- including the Salvation Army, developer Richard Basciano, his firm STB Investments and employees with both companies who engaged in email conversations about dire safety concerns before Basciano's building collapsed on top of the Salvation Army thrift store on June 5, 2013.

-The lawsuit tells a story that pits the New York developer against the Salvation Army, contending that the thrift store stood in the way, literally, of Basciano's grand plans for developing his properties along Market Street.
+The lawsuit tells a story pitting the New York developer against the Salvation Army, contending the thrift store stood in the way, literally, of Basciano's grand plans for developing his properties along Market Street.
 During the demolition process, the two teams engaged in an email battle over procedures and safety concerns.
-The suit claims that both parties were aware of a potential collapse, but that greed and self-interests kept them from acting on behalf of workers and thrift store customers.
+The suit claims both parties were aware of a potential collapse, but greed and self-interests kept them from acting on behalf of workers and thrift store customers.

 Johnson, 59, was one of the 19 shoppers inside the Salvation Army Thrift store that Wednesday morning.
 It was a discount day, which traditionally drew more customers.
 When the Basciano property at 22nd and Market collapsed on top of the store,Johnson was trapped; buried in debris for about an hour.

-Johnson suffered from traumatic arm and leg injuries that day.
+Johnson suffered from traumatic arm and leg injuries.
 He also inhaled "excessive dust and debris" which the suit claims exacerbated his pre-existing heart and respiratory issues.

 “For more than three weeks after the collapse Mr. Johnson was in and out of the hospital suffering from cardiac complications, pulmonary injuries, and the crushing of his lower body,” according to attorney Jeff Goodman.